Inspiring new in-car experiences, driven by generative AI

 With TomTom and Microsoft integrating what they do best into one solution, the two companies are shifting the in-vehicle experience into a new gear, enabling drivers to ask their car for anything and trusting that it will deliver.

-The AI-powered voice assistant leverages Microsoft’s Large Language Models (LLM) in Azure, Azure Cognitive Services and Microsoft’s baseline speech components.
-The solution is built into TomTom’s Digital Cockpit, an open, modular in-vehicle infotainment platform.
-It can also be integrated into other automotive infotainment systems, enabling automotive customers to accelerate time-to-market on a customizable interface while retaining ownership of their branding and the driver experience.
+he AI-powered voice assistant leverages Microsoft’s Large Language Models (LLM) in Azure, Azure Cognitive Services and Microsoft’s baseline speech components.
+The solution can be seamlessly integrated into vehicle infotainment systems, enabling automotive customers to accelerate time-to-market on a customizable interface while retaining ownership of their branding and the driver experience.

 While these are still early days for GenAI, the technology is poised to have a transformational impact on our lives, including the way we interact with our cars.